Our Work: 2026 Artist Roundup

 Image

 "Pastels and charcoals are my favorite mediums—they are neck and neck.
 I feel good when I see a person smile or look happy from the work I produce.
-You can tell me an idea or a memory from your past, and I can take it and put into a picture.
+You can tell me an idea or a memory from your past, and I can take it and put it into a picture.
 Not too many people can do that.

 I remember being at Health Care for the Homeless, making art and hanging out.
 I’d leave the shelter, spend the day at Health Care for the Homeless like art was my job and then go back to the shelter.